 - Canine Adenovirus Type 1 (Hepatitus)

 - Rabies* (Given at Twelve Weeks if still with The Kennel Birkline)

 - Heartworm Preventative* (Test at Twelve Weeks if still with The Kennel Birkline)

 Every one of our pups is also swabbed and saliva is sent to the Embark laboratory team.
 The animal is tested for 172+ genetic markers, providing both fascinating and important insight into the puppy’s genetic history and future.
 Clients are provided with this information and access to the online full health report.
 This report can provide owners and veterinarians with vital information they can use to diagnose more accurately.
 For example, if a dog has a lower than average (though still normal) reading for a particular enzyme, than it is possible, with the test results, to notify the dog’s vet, so that in the event of a crisis, the team is already aware that the dog’s normal reading is low, and can take that information into consideration when taking medical action.

 Pampered Pup Early Experiences

-Our pups are raised in our kitchen, because we want your Doberman to become accustomed to all kinds of household noises, such as television, radio, vacuum cleaners, toasters, microwaves, doorbells, sibling rivalry , play dates, electronic toys, etc. We contain them in a simple kennel and wire fencing set up, and using puppy pads laced with attractants, they naturally learn to relieve themselves away from their bedding.
-To keep everyone calm and to assist in keeping the odor to a minimum, we use essential oils diffused into the air.
-Lavander is a calming scent many pet owners like, so we use this.
+Our pups are raised for the first two weeks in our main bedroom at the foot of our bed.
+They move out to our open concept home at two weeks of age, because we want your Doberman to become accustomed to all kinds of household noises, such as television, radio, vacuum cleaners, toasters, microwaves, doorbells, sibling rivalry , play dates, electronic toys, etc. We contain them in a simple kennel and wire fencing set up, and using washable pee pads, they naturally learn to relieve themselves away from their bedding.

 Other Unique Experiences